SavineMartens/NeuroVocSavine/README.md

 1. **Sound** — An input waveform (e.g., speech) is passed to an auditory model.
 2. **Hearing Model** — This model (e.g., normal hearing or cochlear implant simulation) transforms the sound into a neural representation.
 3. **Neurogram** — The output is a time–frequency matrix of spike counts, simulating auditory nerve activity.
-4. **Decoder** — The neurogram is then converted back into an acoustic waveform using an inverse short-time Fourier transform (STFT)- based decoder.
+4. **Decoder** — The neurogram is then converted back into an acoustic waveform using an inverse short-time Fourier transform (STFT)-based decoder.

 This modular flow enables the flexible substitution of different models or model parameters while maintaining a consistent reconstruction backend.

----

-This repository contains:

-- The **NeuroVoc Python package** (modular vocoder)
-- All code for the **experiments and figures** from the paper
-- Data pipeline tools for working with **neurogram representations**
 ---

 ## 📁 Repository Structure